DesignSafe-CI/api-user-guide/docs/modify.md

 ---

-Agave [systems](create_systems.md) and [apps](create_app.md) are described by `json` files and added to the SD2E tenant using the command line interface.
-To modify a system or app after it has been added, simply edit the original `json` file and use the command line interface to push the changes to the SD2E tenant.
+Agave [systems](create_systems.md) and [apps](create_app.md) are described by `json` files and added to the Designsafe tenant using the command line interface.
+To modify a system or app after it has been added, simply edit the original `json` file and use the command line interface to push the changes to the Designsafe tenant.

 Common examples are shown below.